shearer12345/graphics/whatIsComputerGraphics.md

 #Rasterization

 - There are several methods for rendering a 3D world
-- Real­time graphics hardware, such as that found in your computer, involves a very great deal of fakery
+- Real-time graphics hardware, such as that found in your computer, involves a very great deal of fakery
 - This approach is called rasterization  and has some constraints:
   - all objects that you see are empty shells (surfaces only)
   - **Everything is a shell**